mediumboat/PropCare/README.md

 3. Set all parameters in main.py

 4. Execute "python -u main.py --dataset d" for DH_original dataset, "python -u main.py --dataset p" for DH_personalized dataset, "python -u main.py --dataset ml" for ML dataset.

+   The check points of optimzed models for each dataset are avaliable in /model.

 ## Contact
 For any questions, please contact me (zzliu[DOT]2020[AT]phdcs[DOT]smu[DOT]edu[DOT]sg)